kagenti/mcp-gateway/docs/design/overview.md

 **Overview**

-The MCP Discovery Controller is a kubernetes based controller that will watch for resources and discover new MCP servers to form configuration for the other components.
+The MCP Discovery Controller is a Kubernetes-based controller that will watch for resources and discover new MCP servers to form configuration for the other components.

 **Responsibilities:**